snimu/blog/contents/the-perfect-vlm/article.md

 During training, it offers multiple advantages:

-- Because we use the image-encoder for both image-understanding and -generation, we don't need any text-labels.
+- Because we use the image-encoder for both image-understanding and -generation, we don't need any text-labels to condition the diffusion model.
 After all, 25%-75% of the image are still visible, so the hidden states can act as meaningful conditioning.
-Of course, we *can* still use text-labels, in interleaved text and image data.
+Of course, we *can* still use text-labels through interleaved text and image data, but we can also train on any image-data, without having to provide a good description of the image.
 - We enable inpainting.
 Just draw mask-tokens into your image, feed it through the image-encoder and common backbone, and apply the diffusion model.
-- The image-understanding head is trained in abstract space.
-To avoid representation collapse, predicting into pixel-space with another head will help, so we don't need as much interleaved text and image data to achieve the same, for example allowing us to train the modalities independently at first if we have a lot of text-only or image-only data.
-- We can always train both image-understanding and image-generation for every image, which does two things:
+- We can always train both image-understanding and image-generation for every image, which does three things:
   1. It gives a ton of training signal
   2. It aligns the two, so that they can work well together
+  3. It avoids representation collapse even without surrounding text, because the diffusion model is trained against a fixed ground-truth instead of the model's own hidden states.
 - And just to repeat myself, the transformer blocks separating the two should mean that they don't compete for resources, instead training the common backend to produce highly meaningful representations.

 *What about inference?*